acrlabs/simkube/docs/infra/overview.md

 - to run SimKube simulations in AWS

 ## What's included
-- Amazon Machine Images (AMIs) - Prebuilt EC2 images with SimKube and its dependencies installed and configured available for free
+- Amazon Machine Images (AMIs) - Prebuilt EC2 images with SimKube and its dependencies installed and configured; available for free
-- GitHub Actions Runners - Self-hosted runners built on top of our AMIs, designed for running SimKube workloads in CI available for a small fee
+- GitHub Actions Runners - Self-hosted runners built on top of our AMIs, designed for running SimKube workloads in CI; available for a small fee

 > [!NOTE] These runners are self-hosted in your AWS account using ACRL's runner AMI.